sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 10. If Mac-based dot1x authentication is enabled on a port and if Mac-based VLANs or Subnet VLANs or Protocol VLANs are also enabled, then Mac-based dot1x authentication is disabled.
 11. If Port-Mac Locking is enabled on the port and if Mac-based dot1x authentication is also enabled on the port.
 Then Port-Mac Locking needs to be disabled.
 12. If a client already authentication on one port has roamed to another port on the switch, then the state (status, vlan etc) of the client on the prior port needs to be cleaned.
-13. Timeout mechanism needs to be maintained per client so that inactive client.s status can be removed on the switch.
+13. Timeout mechanism needs to be maintained per client so that inactive client's status can be removed on the switch.
 14. Multicast/Broadcast traffic arriving on the port that is enabled for Mac-based authentication would be forwarded accordingly.
 If the source Mac-address of the packet is from a authenticated user.
 15. Even when the port is authorized, dot1x would still continue to send EAPOL for authentication as more users could join on the port.
 16. Unauthenticated Vlan is per port configuration.
 By default unauthenticated vlan is zero (invalid and not operational).